IBM-Cloud/docs/mobile/try_mobile.md

 copyright:
   years: 2016
-lastupdated: "2016-07-18"
+lastupdated: "2016-10-19"

 ---

 # Creating mobile apps from the {{site.data.keyword.mobilefirstbp}} Starter boilerplate
 {: #try_mobile}

-Last updated: 18 July 2016
+Last updated: 19 October 2016
 {: .last-updated}

 You can use each of the {{site.data.keyword.Bluemix}} Mobile services independently.
 You can also use them together, with the {{site.data.keyword.mobilefirstbp}} Starter boilerplate, to get the most benefit.

 To get started, use the {{site.data.keyword.mobilefirstbp}} Starter to create your app.
 The boilerplate enables you to complete the following actions: